Back to AI News

 This feels huge, like the government is finally treating AI as something super important.
 It’s kinda crazy how fast they want results.
 If it works, it could speed up science a lot, but it also feels very intense.

-ElevenLabs' Platform Strategy
+ElevenLabs’ Platform Play

-ElevenLabs' Platform Strategy
+ElevenLabs’ Platform Play

 ElevenLabs, best known for realistic AI voices, is now expanding into images and video with a new Image & Video platform (currently in beta).
 Instead of building everything from scratch, ElevenLabs connects top image and video models like Sora, Veo, and Kling into one unified workspace.
+The idea is to let creators generate visuals, add AI voiceovers, include music, and layer sound effects all in one place.
+This turns ElevenLabs from a voice tool into a full content creation platform.

 What makes this move strong is the workflow focus.
-Users don't need to jump between different apps for images, video, and audio anymore.
+Users don’t need to jump between different apps for images, video, and audio anymore.
 Everything happens inside one timeline, from the first idea to the final export.
+By targeting creators, marketers, and content teams, ElevenLabs is positioning itself as a serious alternative to using multiple separate tools.
+It’s less about having the best single model and more about making creation faster and smoother.

 Max's Opinion